 Novagraaf has created such a methodology in ‘Innovation Capture’, a service that we deliver in association with innovation specialist Neo Factory, a company that focuses on the creation and industrialisation of innovative products.

-Our new multi-user portal Novaneo allows fluid exchanges between in-house innovation and R&D teams, sharing comments and documents, docketing the contributions of each inventor and clarifying the roles of each stakeholder (inventors, coordinators, engineers, patent attorneys, management).Request a demo
+Our new multi-user portal Novaneo allows fluid exchanges between in-house innovation and R&D teams, sharing comments and documents, docketing the contributions of each inventor and clarifying the roles of each stakeholder (inventors, coordinators, engineers, patent attorneys, management).Contact us for a demo